-The GFR must not allow the final oral examination to proceed if any member of the defense committee is not present (in person or electronically as described under the sections Supervisory Committee section above).
-If there is a problem of this nature, the GFR should call the Dean of the Graduate College for instructions (426-3647 or 426-4203).
+The GFR must not allow the final oral examination to proceed if any member of the defense committee is not present (in person or electronically as described above under the three sections Supervisory Committee, Graduate Faculty Representative, and External Examiner).
+If there is a problem of this nature, the GFR should call the Dean of the Graduate College for instructions at (208) 426-3647 or (208) 426-4203.